fedeghe/testone/source/README.md

 ### _**matcher**_
 This works exactly as in the case of the single benchmark but the matcher will be used globally, still the single case matcher can be overridden.
 ### _**iterations**_
-To get a more accurate times & memory measurerements by default _testone_ runs each function 1k times; clearly enough this could not fit some cases (exactly as above).
+To get a more accurate times & memory measurerements by default _testone_ runs each function 1k times; clearly enough this could not fit every cases (exactly as above).
 For this reason is possible to specify in the third `options` literal object an **integer** parameter keyed `iterations`

 ### _**metrics**_